|

 Classification

-1975, an asteroid taxonomic system based on colour,
+In 1975, an asteroid taxonomic system based

-Chapman, David Morrison, and Ben Zellner.
+R. Chapman, David Morrison, and Ben Zellner.

 These properties are thought to correspond to the composition

 of the asteroid's surface material.
-Originally, they
+Originally, they classified

-classified only three types of asteroids:
+only three types of asteroids:

-C-type asteroids - carbonaceous, 75% of known
+- carbonaceous, 75% of known asteroids

 S-type asteroids - silicaceous, 17% of known asteroids